mateusgsp/vite-web-extension/README.md

 6. If you want to build in production, Just run `yarn build` or `npm run build`.

 ### Customization
-As the template has **all** of the potential Chrome extension pages implemented, you likely have to customize it to fit your needs.
+As the template has **all** of the potential Browser extension pages implemented, you likely have to customize it to fit your needs.

 E.g. you don't want the newtab page to activate whenever you open a new tab: